Incorporating Behavioral Aptitude Tests in the Hiring Process

 4. Ignoring Soft Skills Post-Hire

 Don’t stop at hiring.
 The same behavioral strengths and gaps identified during selection should guide onboarding, training, and leadership development.
 Ongoing assessments can track progress and unlock internal mobility.
-Use post-hire tools and performance mapping to ensure that behavioral strengths are nurtured, not forgotten after Day one.
+Use post-hire tools and performance mapping to ensure that behavioral strengths are nurtured, not forgotten after the first day.

 Skillrobo: Behavioral Insights Built for Hiring Teams